esmolanka/sexp-grammar/README.md

 kw      :: Kw   -> SexpG_    -- or Grammar    SexpGrammar      (Sexp :- t)    t
 ```

-Grammars for lists and vectors can be defined using an auxiliary
+Grammars matching lists and vectors can be defined using an auxiliary
-grammar `SeqGrammar`:
+grammar type `SeqGrammar`.
+The following primitives embed
+`SeqGrammar`s into main `SexpGrammar` context:

 ```haskell
 list  :: Grammar SeqGrammar t t' -> Grammar SexpGrammar (Sexp :- t) t' vect  :: Grammar SeqGrammar t t' -> Grammar SexpGrammar (Sexp :- t) t'
 ```

-`SeqGrammar` basically describes the sequence of elements in a Sexp
+Grammar type `SeqGrammar` basically describes the sequence of elements
-list (or vector).
-Single element grammar is defined with `el`, "rest
+in a `Sexp` list (or vector).
+Single element grammar is defined with
-of the list" grammar could be defined with `rest` combinator.
-If the
+`el`, "match rest of the sequence as list" grammar could be defined
-rest of the list is a property list, `props` combinator should be
+with `rest` combinator.
+If the rest of the sequence is a property
-used.
+list, `props` combinator should be used.

 ```haskell
 el    :: Grammar SexpGrammar (Sexp :- a)  b       -> Grammar SeqGrammar a b